History of Computer Networks

 - Provide inter-process communication among users and processors.

-- Reduction in delay driving data transport.
+- Reduction in delay in driving data transport.

 - Repairs, upgrades, expansions, and changes to the network should be performed with minimal impact on the majority of network users.

-- Provide centralised/distributed management and allocation of network
+- Provide centralised/distributed management and allocation of the network resources like host processors, transmission facilities, etc.

-Advantages of Computer Network
+Advantages of Computer Networks

-Increases productivity i.e. makes it easier to share data among other users.
+- Increases productivity, i.e., makes it easier to share data among other users.

-Store vast amounts of information and reduce waste.
+- Store vast amounts of information and reduce waste.

-Keeps us connected to all the nodes of a network.
+- Keeps us connected to all the nodes of a network.

-Improves system abilities.
+- Improves system abilities.

-Save time & cost.
+- Save time & cost.

-Disadvantages of Computer Network
+Disadvantages of Computer Networks

 - Viruses can spread to other computers throughout a computer network.

-- Purchasing the network cabling, equipment and file servers can be expensive.
+- Purchasing the network cabling, equipment, and file servers can be expensive.

-- Comparatively complex structure than standalone system.
+- A comparatively complex structure than a standalone system.

 - It lacks independence.